 Annual performance reports will be completed by the City of Moorhead each program year and an opportunity for review of the Performance Report will be made known through website and newspaper publication of a 15 day comment period.
-A community meeting will be held during the comment period.
+A community meeting will be held during the comment period, all citizens, including minorities and non-english speaking persons, are invited to the meeting and encouraged to comment on the performance report.
+The City provides accommodation for persons with disabilities or limited English proficiency and advertises that fact.
 Copies of the Performance Report will be available for review at the Moorhead Public Library and the Moorhead Planning & Neighborhood Services Department office and mailed, at no cost, to all citizens who request them.